chrisgurney/obsidian-note-toolbar/README.md

 ## Defining where Note Toolbars are applied

-Tell the plugin which notes to display toolbars in one of two ways:
+Tell the plugin which notes to display toolbars on, in one of two ways: based on a property, or based on the folder the note is in.

 ### Note property